cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 **Focus on Parental Ways of Being**

 * Therapist orients patient's focus to parent figures' ways of being rather than their actions
-* Instrumental love: parents' caretaking behaviors are validated but the more important quality is the way they "be" towards the patient
+* **Instrumental love**: parents' caretaking behaviors are validated but the more important quality is the way they "be" towards the patient

 **Example of Validating Instrumental Love**